 People can truly learn from and be inspired by your transformation.
 Your freeing attitude will shine through and light the lives of others.
 Best of all, you will gain confidence in who you are and what you can accomplish.

-More time + less stress + the completion of more projects = you feeling more energetic & ready to go.
-As a matter of fact, in some ancient practices they believed that energy needs to move around freely in your space and that stuck and staggered energy drains your life force.
+More time + less stress + the completion of more projects = you feeling more energetic and ready to go.
+As a matter of fact, in some ancient practices, they believed that energy needs to move around freely in your space and that stuck and staggering energy drains your life force.
 By organizing and therefore decluttering, you allow this energy to move around freely making you feel more upbeat.

 One of the benefits of being organized is giving back to mother nature.
 By using and repurposing what you have and donating or recycling what you don’t need anymore, you are keeping items out of landfills and helping others.
 You use less resources, for example, when you reduce junk mail and paper clutter thus saving trees or use less gas when you plan your day in an efficient way.

 Many arguments start out of frustration.
 We have all been there.
 Running around frustrated and looking for things when you’re late and then unleashing it on the first member of the household that opens the door.
 By cutting down on frustration, you can cut down on getting into arguments with others.
 Bring harmony and peace into your environment by being organized and therefore less stressed.